More Cowbell: Production

 Will Ferrell, seen here in 2010, wrote the sketch.

 Will Ferrell's idea for the sketch came from hearing "(Don't Fear) The Reaper" over the years: "Every time I heard [the song], I would hear the faint cowbell in the background and wonder, 'What is that guy's life like?
 Ferrell, who had experience writing sketches for himself from his time with The Groundlings, first submitted the sketch for the episode with Norm Macdonald as host, which aired on October 23, 1999.
 Some sources credited Donnell Campbell as a co-writer, but this was disproven in an interview with Ferrell and a SNL archive of scripts.
 SNL creator and executive producer Lorne Michaels was unsure about the premise, though the sketch played well among crew at the table read.
 According to Seth Meyers, who served as head writer several seasons later, the sketch was submitted over seven times before making the show.
 Early iterations of the sketch used a woodblock, not a cowbell.
 Ferrell re-wrote the sketch when Christopher Walken was scheduled to host to fit the actor's rhythm.

 The actors who appeared in the sketch had trouble keeping straight faces.
-They found Ferrell's acting, along with Walken's stone-faced performance, so funny that they were all on the verge of corpsing and ruining the sketch several times.
+They found Ferrell's acting, along with Walken's stone-faced performance, so funny that they were all on the verge of breaking and ruining the sketch several times.
 On "Take Two", Walken can be seen through the booth glass, laughing, as Ferrell's too-tight shirt rides up, exposing Ferrell's abdomen while he is dancing and playing the cowbell.
-Even Ferrell at one point can be seen laughing for a moment soon after Jimmy Fallon laughs for the first time in the sketch.
+Ferrell at one point can be seen laughing for a moment soon after Jimmy Fallon laughs for the first time in the sketch.
 According to Ferrell and Michaels, the sketch did not do well in dress rehearsals, and Ferrell had the idea of performing in a smaller shirt in the live sketch.
 According to Fallon, Ferrell's tighter shirt made him unable to stop laughing, and he had to bite his drumsticks to avoid breaking the scene.